atet/coursera/RepData_PeerAssessment2/PA2_template.md

 |PROPDMGEXP |Property damage exponent.               |
 |CROPDMG    |Damage to agricultural crops.           |
 |CROPDMGEXP |Crop damage exponent.                   |

-  * Subset the main data into the eight variables appropriate for this analysis.
+Subset the main data into the eight variables appropriate for this analysis.

 ```r
 data <- data[ , colnames(data) %in% variables$Variable]
 ```

 **2.B.iii Monetary values**

-  * To determine a single monetary value for property and crop damage, `$PROPDMG`, `$PROPDMGEXP`, `$CROPDMG`, and `$CROPDMGEXP` must be deciphered and combined.
+To determine a single monetary value for property and crop damage, `$PROPDMG`, `$PROPDMGEXP`, `$CROPDMG`, and `$CROPDMGEXP` must be deciphered and combined.

+The following information is described in Section 2.7 from [https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf](https://d396qusza40orc.cloudfront.net/repdata%2Fpeer2_doc%2Fpd01016005curr.pdf).

-  * The `$PROPDMG` and `$CROPDMG` values are all numerical, I will assume that the corresponding `EXP` columns are 10^exponent multipliers for these values and the value is in U.S dollars.
+The `$PROPDMG` and `$CROPDMG` values are all numerical, the corresponding `$*EXP` columns are 10^exponent multipliers for these values and the value is in U.S dollars.

-  * Together, `$PROPDMGEXP` and `$CROPDMGEX` have 20 unique symbols as multipliers, these need to be harmonized:
+Together, `$PROPDMGEXP` and `$CROPDMGEX` have 20 unique symbols as multipliers, these need to be harmonized:

 ```
 ##  [1] ""  "K" "M" "B" "+" "0" "m" "5" "6" "?"
 "1" "3" "4" "2" "7" "H" "8"
 ## [18] "h" "-" "k"
 ```

-  * I will assume the following about the different exponent symbols:
+Harmonize the different exponent symbols:

 ```r
 # Symbols that are missing (NA), blank (""), "+", "-", or "?" will be replaced with a zero (10^0 = 1)